olbrichattila/goawsdeployable/README.md

 ### Example:
 ```
-// Package example is an example of a shared module handler
+// Package example2 is just an example how to create a module accross AWS lambda or HTTP with the same code
 package example2

 import (
 	"context"
 )

+// The Request automatically marshalled here
 type Request struct {
 	Name string `json:"name"`
 }